-Index Art Center is a 501 (c)(3) nonprofit contemporary arts organization dedicated to supporting and promoting the visual arts in Newark, New Jersey.
-Collaborating with schools and other nonprofit organizations to provide educational and community-based programs in an active art gallery, IAC serves as both a critical link between art and community, and as a conduit for emerging artists.
+Index Art Center is a 501 (c3) non-profit contemporary arts organization dedicated to supporting and promoting visual arts in Newark, NJ.
+Collaborating with schools and other non-profit organizations to provide educational and community-based programs in an active art gallery, IAC serves as both a critical link between art and community and as a conduit for up and coming artists.

 IAC presents a diverse, year-round program of new exhibits in its gallery, including collaborative projects with community organizations, charities, and other non-profit groups.
 Additionally, IAC provides educational programming such as artist talks, special tours, and workshops for young artists, high school and college students.

 IAC plays a prominent role in Newark’s yearly Open Doors event, hosted by the Newark Arts Council.
 Open Doors draws crowds and artists from across the country into Newark galleries, promoting the arts and downtown businesses.

 In its 9th year, our annual film and video screening, Filmideo, celebrates the great diversity and work of independent filmmakers and video artists from around the globe.
 For an entire month, IAC transforms it’s gallery space into a screening theater, where artists works are projected onto a 10′ x10′ screen and viewed by audiences of up to 100 people per screening.